sampsyo/cs6120/content/blog/2019-12-18-bril-osr/index.md

 ![](ackermann.png)

-Bril-OSR's interpreter is typically at least 10x slower than any of the other configurations, except interestingly with the ackermann benchmark.
+Bril-OSR's interpreter is typically at least 10x slower than any of the other configurations, except interestingly with the Ackermann benchmark.
 This is most likely because it's a smaller benchmark, and the compilation overhead offsets any performance gains from machine code.